 Posts-Graduate Clerkship Success!

-Congratulations to seven Touro Law 3Ls who have already secured post-graduate clerkships!
-Clerkships provide a great opportunity for law school graduates to work closely with a judge performing a wide range of duties often including research and writing, drafting legal opinions, helping to manage case schedules and dockets and acting as a contact between the judge and attorneys.
+Congratulations to eleven Touro Law graduates who secured post-graduate clerkships!
+Clerkships provide a great opportunity for law school graduates to work closely with a judge performing a wide range of duties often including research and writing, drafting legal opinions, helping to manage case schedules and dockets, and acting as a contact between the judge and attorneys.

 “These are prestigious jobs that can open many doors while providing valuable hands-on experiences for graduates,” stated Jim Montes, Assistant Dean for Career and Professional Development.
 “In addition, the New Jersey Courts take a holistic approach when hiring clerks.
 Unlike other courts, grades are just one factor they consider.
 Diversity, externships, internships, and volunteer work are heavily weighted.
 We are proud of these students and know that like many of their Touro Law predecessors, they will be able to use these experiences as a springboard to clerkships at higher level courts or major law firms in New York and New Jersey.”

 Congratulations to all, including those profiled below.